-This content has been designed by the Jefferson County Public Schools (JCPS) for educational purposes, adaptable in many classrooms.
-Throughout this reading, educators will encounter references to a variety of resources or items that do not exist outside of JCPS.
+This content has been designed by individuals who are employed by the Jefferson County Public Schools (JCPS) district of Louisville, Kentucky.
+Throughout, educators will encounter references to a variety of resources or items that do not exist outside of JCPS or the state of Kentucky.
 The content designers wanted to maintain integrity to the expectations of their district and state; however, they believe that with some descriptive information, users outside of JCPS will understand the purpose and inclusion of attention to these expectations.
 Outside users will likely find them to be beneficial to the learning experiences of any student, as they are built on principles of culturally responsive practices and deeper learning.